luisguve/luisguve.github.io/content/english/blogs/how-to-enable-and-manage-user-reviews-in-your-strapi-application.md

 ### Introduction

-Ratings systems have become a crucial part of any website with ecommerce capabilites, since they allow the users to post reviews on the items they purchase and leave their opinion publicly.
+Ratings systems have become a crucial part of any website with ecommerce capabilites, as they allow the users to post reviews on the items they purchase and publish their opinion to the public.
 A couple of reviews can make the difference between pressing the “Buy” button and moving on to the next website in the Google search results.

 In this article, I'll show you how to enable and manage user reviews for your content very easily using the [Ratings](https://npmjs.com/package/strapi-ratings-plugin) plugin, and display them in your frontend application.